 Drinking water in Glastonbury is sourced from the Metropolitan District Commission, the City of Manchester, community wells and private wells.
 The Connecticut Department of Public Health Drinking Water Section regulates municipal and community wells whereas the Town of Glastonbury Health Department regulates private residence drinking water wells.
-Our office has records for wells that have been installed since the mid 1970's.
+Regulations concerning the siting and construction of wells are found in Connecticut's Public Health Code.
+Our office has records for wells that have been installed since 1971.

 Taking Care of Your Well